Murder of Paul Anlauf and Franz Lenck: Aftermath

 On 19 June 1934, the 15 conspirators were convicted of murder.
 The three deemed most culpable, Michael Klause, Max Matern, and Friedrich Bröde, were sentenced to death.
 Their co-defendants received sentences ranging from nine months to fifteen years incarceration at hard labor.
 Klause's sentence was commuted to life in prison based upon his cooperation.
-Bröde hanged himself in his cell.
+Bröde hanged himself in his cell on 19 March 1935.
 As a result, only Matern was left to be guillotined on 22 May 1935.
 Matern was subsequently glorified as a martyr by KPD and East German propaganda.
 Erich Ziemer was officially killed in action while serving as an agent in the Servicio de Información Militar, the secret police of the Second Spanish Republic.
 Neumann and Kippenberger ultimately fled to the Soviet Union after their involvement in the killings was revealed.
 Both were arrested, tortured, and executed by the NKVD during Joseph Stalin's Great Purge.

 A monument, created by Hans Dammann, was erected to commemorate Anlauf and Lenck at the former Bülowplatz, then renamed Horst-Wessel-Platz, in 1934, and was opened with a ceremony on 29 September that year.